Eudorajab1/websaw-userguide/docs/source/fixtures.rst

     # to view all rows in db
     http://127.0.0.1:8000/sqlite3_demo/sdb

-And thart is pretty much it.
+And that is pretty much it.
+Pretty awesome stuff!!

-The only limit to the usage of **fixtures** in your applicaitons is in your mind.
+The only limit to the usage of **fixtures** in your applicaitons is your immagination.